ghbrown/ghbrown.github.io/content/posts/cg_residual.md

 ---

 An often stressed property of the conjugate gradient method (CG) for solving linear systems is the monotonic decrease in the A-norm of the error.
-Since the error is not available in real use cases of CG (since this would require knowledge of the exact solution), the residual or relative residual is used instead.
+When CG is applied in practice the exact solution is unknown and the error cannot be computed or tracked, so the residual or relative residual is used instead.

 However, the kinds of guarantees available for residuals are slightly weaker and more involved than is often presented, due to complications introduced by different norms and arithmetic precisions.
-Per {{< glink url="https://www.scirp.org/html/2644.html" text="an article by Washizawa" color="y" >}} we have
+Per {{< glink dest="https://www.scirp.org/html/2644.html" text="an article by Washizawa" color="y" >}} we have

 - monotonic decrease of error in the A-norm in finite precision and exact arithmetic
   \\( \left( k > j \implies ||\mathbf{e}_k||_A \le ||\mathbf{e}_j||_A  \right) \\)